ArturKovacs/emulsion-website/index.md

 ### The Name

 The word _emulsion_ in general refers to a substance in which two or more non-soluble liquids are mixed together so that the molecules are finely dispersed.
-For example mayonnaise is an emulsion of oil, egg yolk, and some accidic ingerdient like vinegar or lemon juice.
+For example mayonnaise is an emulsion of oil, egg yolk, and some acidic ingredient like vinegar or lemon juice.

 Here emulsion refers to _photographic emulsion_ which is a substance that among other things can be used to develop images from.

 In this sense emulsion is a thin layer that displays an image.

 This description suits the program just as well.
-Emulsion is extremely lightweight as it is one single executable file acompanied by a few UI elements adding up to a size under 5 MBs.
+Emulsion is extremely lightweight as it is one single executable file accompanied by a few UI elements adding up to a size under 5 MBs.

 ### Usage